-These instructions are designed to help you get started with a source distribution of Chapel.
+These instructions are designed to help you get started with a source distribution of the latest Chapel release.

 In the following instructions, note that building and using Chapel as described in steps 2-5 disables optional and advanced features in the interest of getting you a clean build as quickly as possible.
 Later sections explain how to re-build in the preferred configuration and how to enable more features, such as distributed memory execution.

-See doc/prereqs.rst for more information about system tools and packages you may need to have installed to build and run Chapel.
+See prereqs.rst for more information about system tools and packages you may need to have installed to build and run Chapel.